gcrsaldanha/codeflix/notes/video.md

+- [ ] Upload video: only the video or any AudioVideoMedia?
 - [ ] Does domain dispatch events and store them?
 - [ ] Where/when should I register event handlers?
 - [ ] Should Events have a generic "payload" or specific attributes?